MarcoVelazquezVelazquez/pizza-split/README.md

 - number of people;
 - number of pieces per pizza.

-It is guaranteed that it would be integers.
+It is guaranteed that it would be positive integers.

 Program must **print**:
 - the minimum number of pizzas (not zero) so that everyone has an equal number of slices and not one is left.